 He walked three miles to the hospital with his mother.
 The doctors left him waiting for six hours.
 By then, he needed a blood transfusion.
 The doctors claimed the hospital had no “Black blood.”
 Snipes died two days later.

-Read a detailed description of Snipes’ murder and the response from the Georgia Civil Rights Cold Cases Project at Emory University.
+Read a detailed description by Erica Sterling of Snipes’ murder and the response from the Georgia Civil Rights Cold Cases Project at Emory University.
+Learn more about the context of the voting rights struggle in Georgia in the podcast, Buried Truths.

-Read more stories of Black Veterans Killed in Fight for Democracy in the U.S.
+Read more stories of Black Veterans Killed in Fight for Democracy in the United States.